Polaris (PII) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Dealer inventory levels are healthy across ORV and Marine, supporting channel health and future growth.
+Dealer inventory levels are healthy across ORV and Marine, with a strong mix and reduced aged inventory, supporting channel health and future growth.

 Financial highlights